cdrischler/compphysics-summer-tutorials/fortranC/fortran_c_tutorial.md

  - **Parallelism**: Performance necessitates parallelism, and Fortran implemented this long before other languages.

- - **Reuse**: Backward compatibility means that exisiting libraries can easily be reused.
+ - **Reuse**: Backward compatibility means that existing libraries can easily be reused.

- - **Arrays**: Fortran supports multi-dimensional arrays, slicing, reduction, reshaping, and many optimization for array based calculations like vectorization
+ - **Arrays**: Fortran supports multi-dimensional arrays, slicing, reduction, reshaping, and many optimization for array-based calculations like vectorization

- - **Longevity**: Models in e.g. Climate science, Fluid Dynamics and similar should not be implemented in languageas that (i) are not backward compatible, and (ii) always change.
+ - **Longevity**: Models in e.g. Climate science, Fluid Dynamics and similar should not be implemented in languages that (i) are not backward compatible and (ii) always change.
 If you write a code in Fortran today, it is still likely to work in 20 years.

  - **Effort**: Can you imagine how much effort would be involved in re-engineering complex models?